 Through years or research and trial and error with the Doberman pinscher breed and several generations we have concluded that all of the dry dog foods suck.
 Unfortunately there's not one single food that every dog will do well on, that would be to simple.
 We have found medium grade foods sit best with breed.
-We feed diamond puppy mixed with sport mix adult in the black bag.
-We mix them at a ratio of of 1- 40LB bag of diamond puppy in the purple bag mixed with 25lbs of sport mix 24/20.
-Unfortunately high protein diets can cause kidney damage.
+We feed diamond puppy mixed with Victor hi-energy in the red bag.
+We mix them at a ratio of of 50/50 Unfortunately high protein diets can cause kidney damage.

 No Matter what you feed, the best thing to do is add a high quality supplement to your dogs food.
 18 -27% is the recommended protein level for your dog.

 Food allergies in dogs can be tricky to identify.
 The symptoms aren’t what many pet parents expect, and there are a lot of myths out there about food allergies in dogs.
 True food allergies are not that common in dogs, for one.

 Here’s how you can figure out if your dog has food allergies and what you can do about them.

 When people think about pet food allergies, they often jump to gastrointestinal issues.
 However, food allergies in dogs may or may not come with an upset stomach.

 The most common symptoms of food allergies in dogs actually show up as reactions in their skin.

 Skin and Ear Problems in Dogs With Food Allergies

 Skin problems are common in dogs with food allergies.
 At first glance, this seems kind of odd, but it makes more sense when you think about how people react to food allergies.

 Dogs with unchecked food allergies may also have trouble with their ears.